egrosdou01/blog.grosdouli.dev/blog/2025-07-24-demystifying-flux-operator-and-gitlab/sveltos-and-gitops-controllers-pt1.md

 The `mgmt/` holds the Sveltos resources to be applied in the Kubernetes **management** cluster.
 The `base/` directory holds the Sveltos manifests that apply to every cluster, such as the Container Network Interface (CNI) and network policies.
 For specialised needs, we use `providers/` and `environments/` folders.
 Instead of nesting these, we use labels to target the right Sveltos resources, allowing each cluster to automatically pick up the configurations it needs based on its specific role.

 As our demonstration is way simpler, we will use the labels `env: dev`, `env: staging`, `gitops: argocd`, and `gitops: flux` to deploy specific resources to these clusters.
-Feel free to experiment with your own file structure based on your use-cases.
+Feel free to experiment with your own file structure based on your use cases.

 ## Sveltos Installation

-To start with the demo, we need to install Sveltos to the **management** cluster.
+To start with the demo, we need to install Sveltos on the **management** cluster.
 I will use the Helm installation using **Mode 1**.
 Choose your preferred installation mode by reading the [installation documentation](https://projectsveltos.io/main/getting_started/install/install/).

 ### Helm Chart Installation